codeation/it/README.md

 ## Download

-You can download the compiled binary file on the ["releases"](https://github.com/codeation/it/releases) page.
+You can download the compiled binary `it` file on the ["releases"](https://github.com/codeation/it/releases) page.
 Please, check and verify the sha256 sum for downloaded files.

 ## Issues